 RHAB 611.
 Theories of Professional Counseling.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Provides a deep understanding of the major theoretical approaches, models and strategies to effective counseling, consultation, prevention, advocacy and wellness programs with an emphasis on common factors and evidence-based effectiveness.
 The intent is to assist students in developing an ethical and culturally relevant yet personal model of counseling.

 RHAB 612.
 Group Counseling Theories and Techniques.
 3 Hours.